nadlgit/fmchallenge-rest-countries-api/README.md

 This time again I also learned a lot in CSS.

-On HTML side, it was my first time building a custom select menu and I tried to fulfill accessibility requirements.
+On HTML side, it was my first time building a custom select menu and I tried to fulfill accessibility requirements (but it seems that I failed).

 ### Continued development